MicrosoftDocs/quantum-docs-pr/articles/overview/understanding-quantum-computing.md

 ### Qubits and probability

 Classical computers store and process information in bits, which can have a state of either 1 or 0, but never both.
 The equivalent in quantum computing is the **qubit**, which represents the state of a quantum particle.
 Because of superposition, qubits can either be 1 or 0 or anything in between.
 Depending on its configuration, a qubit has a certain *probability* of collapsing to 1 or 0.
-The ability to configure a qubit's probability of collapsing one way or the other is called **quantum interference**.
+The qubit's probability of collapsing one way or the other is determined by **quantum interference**.

 Remember your friend that was taking your picture?
 Suppose they have special filters on their camera called *Interference* filters.
 If they select the *70/30* filter and start taking pictures, in 70% of them you will be facing left, and in 30% you will be facing right.
 The filter has interfered with the regular state of the camera to influence the probability of its behavior.